 We have plenty of new names joining us and loads of new wines to taste in 2020, and another stunning line-up of affordable masterclasses.
-The 2019 List of Exhibitors will give you an idea of what you can expect, and 2019 programme will let you see the quality of masterclasses we offered, with 2020’s line-up to be announced.
+The 2019 List of Exhibitors will give you an idea of what you can expect, and 2019 programme will let you see the quality of masterclasses we offered, with 2020’s line-up to be announced early in the year.

 The Festival is a day-long celebration of wine.
 Your ticket includes unlimited tasting samples from over 200 high quality wines being poured by winemakers and some of the UK’s top wine retailers and importers, and there’s a our Festival Café, open throughout the show.
 The Festival is open from 12:30pm until 5pm, with re-entry via the Festival wristband.

 We love great wine, and we want to share the love with you.
 You’ll discover superb new wines as you hone your own palate, whilst our exhibitors will pour and discuss their wines with you – with Tom on hand all day to share his knowledge too.
 The historic and beautiful Trades Hall in the city centre is the perfect venue to add to the sense of occasion!

 - 200+ high quality wines available to sample included in ticket price

 - Superb value masterclasses featuring the world’s greatest wines

 - Discounts on wines to purchase or order on the day